yoanm/php-jsonrpc-server-sdk/README.md

 Simple server SDK to convert a json-rpc request string into json-rpc response string.

-See [JSON-RPC server symfony bundle](https://github.com/yoanm/symfony-jsonrpc-http-server) for automatic dependency injection.
+See [yoanm/symfony-jsonrpc-http-server](https://github.com/yoanm/symfony-jsonrpc-http-server) for automatic dependency injection.

+See [yoanm/jsonrpc-params-symfony-validator-sdk](https://github.com/yoanm/php-jsonrpc-params-symfony-validator-sdk) for params validation.
+And [yoanm/jsonrpc-params-symfony-constraint-doc-sdk](https://github.com/yoanm/jsonrpc-params-symfony-constraint-doc-sdk) for params documentation

+See [yoanm/jsonrpc-server-doc-sdk](https://github.com/yoanm/php-jsonrpc-server-doc-sdk) for documentation generation.

 ## How to use